nelsonjchen/gargantuan-takeout-rocket/BACKUP_JOURNAL.md

 Top will be the latest.

+## August 2023

+Not sure why I am doing this again.
+Didn't realize I did this in July.
+Anyway, ran into some issues at 2AM where it seems the backups seemed to fail more to transfer than day.
+Added and edited some robustness to gtr-ext.
+It now seems to transload much, much more reliably :).

 ## July 2023

 Had issues with Google Takeout not putting out or failing.
 Eventually once succeeded.